LuxoftSDL/sdl_requirements/detailed_docs/Policies/triggers_joint_all_flows.md

-### PROPRIETARY & HTTP
+### Generic triggers
+Generic triggers listed below are applicable for all policies flags

 #### Registered app is not listed on the LPT
 1.
 In case

-SDL is built with "DEXTENDED_POLICY:PROPRIETARY" or "DEXTENDED_POLICY:HTTP" flag
+an `appID` of a registered app is not listed on the LPT

 The PoliciesManager must

-request an update to its Local Policy Table(LPT) when an `appID` of a registered app is not listed on the LPT.
+request an update to its Local Policy Table(LPT)

 #### The stored status of PTU is `UPDATE_NEEDED`
 2.